mooz/js2-mode/README.md

     $ cd js2-mode
     $ emacs --batch -f batch-byte-compile js2-mode.el

+_NOTE: Emacs may fail to byte compile js2-mode.el in interactive mode (e.g., `M-x byte-compile-file`).
+Following the above instruction is highly recommended.
+See https://github.com/mooz/js2-mode/issues/13 for details._

 Then, place js2-mode.elc into your site-lisp directory.

 In you emacs config: